epfl-lara/cs550/labs/lab01/README.md

 - Prove lemmas in order; earlier lemmas (and their structure) will help you with subsequent lemmas

 ## Submission
 Once you've completed all proofs, you can submite your SubList.scala file [on Moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1092878).
+One submission per project.

 ## Project Session
 Project session can be followed in classroom or in [zoom](https://epfl.zoom.us/j/69030789600).